ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 __

 ***I have a dataset consisting of a number of 1-d observations.
-I don't know what the true variance is, but I don't need to infer it.
-Does my data come from a Guassian distribution with a known mean?***
+I assume the data comes from a Gaussian distribution with an unknown variance.
+I want to perform inference on the mean***

 <!--If I assume that my data comes from some Gaussian distribution with unknown mean and unknown variance, does it come from a gaussian with a given mean (regardless of the unknown variance)?-->